cyaconi/google-storage/README.markdown

 ----
 * Examples for using the GoogleStorage::Acl
 * Examples for alternative ways of instantiating GoogleStorage::Authorization
-* Section on how to setup a GS account for development or running the project's tests.
+* Section on how to setup a GS account for development to be able to run the project's tests.
 * Example for copying an object from one bucket into another
 * Style examples when using the GoogleStorage::Bucket class